msteffan/fundamentals/01_know_your_computer/17_project.md

 Inside `workspace`, we are going to create a `wdi` folder.
 This folder is going to contain a `fundamentals` folder.
-You can put other work related to the fundamentals material in here as well.
+You can put other work related to these exercises in here as well.

 Of importance to us right now, the `fundamentals` folder is going to contain a `project_todo` folder, inside which we are going to create our project files.
 The first